faizanfirdousi/Club_Manager/README.md

 College Clubs & Events Management Platform

-Description:
-Create a platform to streamline the management of college clubs and events.
+A platform to streamline the management of college clubs and events.
 The system will allow students to join clubs, stay updated on events, and manage memberships, while club administrators can organize events, handle registrations, and track member participation.

-Abstract:
 College clubs and events are an integral part of student life, but managing them often involves juggling multiple tools and platforms.
 The College Clubs & Events Management Platform aims to bring everything into one place, providing students